Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Factorisation in the soft and collinear limits

 The relevant Feynman diagrams are shown in Fig.~\ref{fig:sigma_nlo}, where for convenience we have dropped the initial-state lepton line.
 We label the momentum of the quark and anti-quark $k_1$ and $k_2$, respectively, and we start by considering the real emission of a soft gluon with momentum $k_3$, \ie diagrams in Fig.~$\ref{eenloR1}$ and Fig.~$\ref{eenloR2}$.
 The matrix element for diagram $(b)$ can be written as

 where we have used anti-commutation relations of the Dirac matrices and $\slashed{k_1}u(k_1)=0$ to get the last line.
 The factor $k_1^{\mu}/(k_1\cdot k_3)$ is called eikonal factor and $t_{1}^{a}$ is the colour charge associated to the emission of a gluon off a quark line, \ie it is a generator of SU(3) in the fundamental representation.
 We have also used fairly standard notation for the Dirac spinor $\bar u(k)$ and for the gluon polarisation vector $\e_\mu(k_3)$.
-In the last step the Dirac spinor was absorbed in the 2-parton matrix element $M_2$ and therefore we dropped the tilde on it.
-For the full real-emission amplitude we find
+It is important to note that the factorisation does not depend on the internal structure of the amplitude.
+From the physical point of view, this reflects the fact that the large wavelength of the soft radiation cannot resolve the details of the short distance interactions.
+However, the proof of this statement to any perturbative orders is highly non-trivial and it heavily relies on gauge invariance.
+Furthermore, we note that, unlike in the case of Abelian gauge theories, such as QED, in QCD we do not have a complete factorisation of the amplitude because of the presence of the colour matrix $t^a_1$.
+Indeed, the treatment of colour correlations induced by soft gluons is highly nontrivial.